jhoopmann/nestjs-waiting-room-middleware-keepalive/README.md

 # nestjs-waiting-room-middleware-keepalive
-NestJS middleware using HTTP keep-alive to provide waiting room functionality
+Middleware for NestJS using HTTP keep-alive to provide waiting room functionality

 ## How it works
 If a client requests a route, the middleware checks whether the client is allowed to proceed with its request based on defined limits.